 Are there any people who should not get vaccinated?

-The flu vaccine is not recommended for children under 6 months of age.
+The flu vaccine is not recommended for children under six months of age.

-It may also not be suitable (or may need to be delayed) for people who are receiving certain cancer treatments; for those who have previously had a serious reaction to a flu vaccination or who are severely allergic to chicken eggs.
+It may also not be suitable (or may need to be delayed) for people who are receiving certain cancer treatments or for those who have previously had a serious reaction to a flu vaccination.
 If you fit any of these criteria, you should consult your doctor before booking your vaccination appointment.

-If you are unwell, you should delay your appointment until you have recovered.
-All other individuals should book in to get their flu vaccination as soon as possible.
+If you’re unwell, you should delay your appointment until you’ve recovered.
+Everyone else should book in to get their flu vaccination as soon as possible.

 How does the vaccine work – and will it give me the flu?

-The influenza vaccine cannot give you the flu – because it does not contain a live flu virus.
+The influenza vaccine can’t give you the flu, because it doesn’t contain a live flu virus.

 By using the dead virus, the vaccine teaches your body what the flu looks like – enabling your immune system to create the right antibodies to fight it.